NewGround-LLC/psistats/README.md

 # Abstract
 It will be shown how to apply basic machine learning algorithms and methodologies to perform analysis of data corpus comprising of collected Facebook likes and psycho-demographic traits of persons associated.
-Finally, we will be analyse performance of classic linear/logistic regression methods applied against more advanced algorithms based on deep machine learning methodologies.
+Finally, we will analyse performance of classic linear/logistic regression methods applied against more advanced algorithms based on deep machine learning methodologies.
 The work is also accompanied by corresponding source code in R programming language (R Core Team, 2015) for further analysis by interested parties.

 # Overview
 Recent research demonstrates applicability of machine learning for analysis of user generated content in order to study important personality traits (Lambiotte & Kosinski, 2014).
 It was demonstrated that strong statistical correlation exists between digital footprints of individuals and their psychometric traits based on the five-factor (i.e., Openness, Conscientiousness, Extroversion, Agreeableness, and Neuroticism) model of personality (Goldberg et al., 2006).